dzhuang/django-galleryfield/docs/source/fields.rst

    <QuerySet []>

 With the :attr:`objects` attribute, it's also handy to render images contained in the field.
-For example, we use code like to the following snippet in the template which renders detailed view of :class:`demo.models.DemoGallery`
+For example, we can use following snippet in the template to detailed view of :class:`demo.models.DemoGallery`
 instances:

 .. code-block:: html